marmily/IT-FDN-110/README.md

 # IT-FDN-110
-Contains materials related to the UW course ID FDN 110: Introduction to Python.
+Contains materials related to the UW course IT FDN 110: Introduction to Python.